Create your own magic with the Websand Email Segmentation Wizard

 ‘Email Events’ covers how your subscribers interact with your campaigns or automated emails.

 As you might imagine, this takes your subscribers as your starting point.

-Here, you can break down your subscribers by different fields.
+Use the people section, of the Websand email segmentation wizard, you can break down your subscribers and create complicate queries based on all of the profile information you’ve collected.
 Think of source, first name, company, etc. These allow you to identify data you hold on your subscribers.

 Or you can hit Match All and put everyone in the segment.
 Which doesn’t make it a very helpful segment.

 The headings in the box on the right allow you to see this data breakdown.